-We need an 'ecological collaboration' to preserve and improve the quality of life and yet, be economically, technologically and medically strong.
-We need to redesign our cities, towns and streets and make them 'exceptionally green' and reduce the use of vehicles by half by converting parking lanes into tunnels of trees and pedestrian paths, to reduce pollution and improve air quality.
+We need an 'ecological collaboration' to preserve and improve the quality of life and yet, be economically, technologically, and medically fit.
+We need to redesign our cities, towns, and streets and make them 'exceptionally green' and reduce the use of vehicles by half, by walking or cycling our way to nearby places, by converting parking lanes into tunnels of trees and pedestrian paths, to reduce pollution and improve air quality.

-To achieve this goal, people and governments must come together and work collaboratively.
-This may or may not require a huge budget but definitely a pure intent to make the Earth a better, safer and greener place to live.
+To achieve this goal, people and governments must come together and work collaboratively, which may or may not require a huge budget but, it does require a pure intent to make the Earth a better, safer, and greener place to live.